gt-crnch-rg/read-the-docs/docs/techfee/hopper.rst

 .. code::

-    //Request an allocation of 1 hr, partition rg-hpc, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-nextgen-hpc -G H200:1
+    //Request an allocation of 1 hr, partition rg-nextgen-hpc, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-nextgen-hpc -G H200:1